ciscoheat/simplest-sitegen/README.md

 If you want to add a PHP framework to the site, exclude it from parsing using the `passThrough` configuration option.

+## When not to use Simplest

+When your site is more dynamic and data-driven, and you want routing, client-side rendering, etc, you're better of using [SvelteKit](https://kit.svelte.dev/) or [Astro](https://astro.build/).

+If your site is mostly static but you want a more complete CMS/blog with advanced templating, look at the [jamstack generators](https://jamstack.org/generators/) again.

+But for non-complicated sites Simplest should be fine, and you can even add some CMS capabilities with a [headless CMS](https://jamstack.org/headless-cms/).

 ## If you dislike scaffolding

 Here's how to create a project manually: